CURIOUS ABOUT CBD? BEING A FIRST-TIME BUYER IN THE CBD MARKET CAN BE DIFFICULT AND CONFUSING.

 CBD retailers are competing against each other online for the title of “Best CBD Oil Company.”
 Because of this, it can be very overwhelming to determine which is the best CBD oil to buy.

-For a first-time buyer, education is the key factor in determining if and what CBD oil is right for you.
+For a first-time buyer, education is the key factor in determining if and what CBD product is right for you.
 This guide will serve as a trusted source of information.
-It’s important to have a basic understanding of what’s actually in your CBD tinctures, capsules, topicals, and more.
+It’s important to have a basic understanding of what’s actually in your CBD tinctures, capsules, topicals, and edibles.

 Both hemp and marijuana come from the same plant species – Cannabis sativa – but vary in THC composition.
 THC, otherwise known as tetrahydrocannabinol, is the most infamous cannabinoid due to its high-inducing properties.